 As we sampled six Quenett wines, we viewed the bottling operation for Copa di Vino — Italian for “wine in a glass.”
 Thanks in part to James’ appearance on the ABC reality show Shark Tank, interest in the single-serving vino has boosted production to 24 hours a day.
 Once our glasses were empty, we slipped out the door to the terraced amphitheater and the bocce court.

-The Baldwin Saloon was our choice for dinner.
+The Baldwin Saloon (now closed) was our choice for dinner.
 As the oldest commercial building in town, it has served locals and visitors alike during its incarnations as a bar, brothel and coffin storage site.
 Owners Mark and Tracey Linebarger pay homage to the past with an antique 18-foot mahogany back bar, brass cash register and chandeliers.
 Turn-of-the-century oil paintings grace the original brick walls.

 Dinner entrees include prime rib, pasta and seafood dishes.
 We enjoyed sea scallops in a saffron cream sauce and the Dungeness Crab Melt.
 As the live old time piano music began, we ended our evening on a sweet note with a dessert of Triple Chocolate Decadence and housemade bread pudding with whipping cream and blueberries.

 For those staying overnight in The Dalles, we recommend the Celilo Inn, where the rooms offer modern comforts with views of Mt.
 Hood and the Columbia River.
 A seat by the fire on the patio is one of the best places in town to enjoy the sunset.